d-khan/assembly/Welcome_letter_Summer2025.md

 <img src="https://github.com/d-khan/assembly/blob/main/Course%20homepage.png" alt="drawing" width="600"/>

 ## 4. Review the Course Syllabus
-Review the course [Course Syllabus](https://github.com/d-khan/assembly/blob/main/Syllabus.md) to learn about the course, important dates/deadlines, schedule, textbook, etc.
+Review the course [Course Syllabus](https://github.com/d-khan/assembly/blob/main/Syllabus-Summer-2025.md) to learn about the course, important dates/deadlines, schedule, textbook, etc.

 ## 5. How will my class be conducted?
-**HyFlex:** Students can join the scheduled class session live online or on campus based on student preference.
-Please note that in-person class attendance or live online attendance is mandatory to avoid dropping or withdrawing from the course.
+**100% asynchronous online:** This is an asynchronous 100% online course.
+There is no official in-person/online class scheduled for this course.
+To excel in this course, please make it a priority to log in to Canvas weekly and dedicate 20 to 25 hours each week to independent study.
+Your commitment to this schedule will significantly enhance your understanding and performance.

 ### <div align="center">Bring a laptop if you are attending an in-person class at the college!</div>